-• SPAN-381 Spanish Pragmatics: Language and its Cultural Frontiers
+• SPAN-381 Spanish Pragmatics: Language and its Cultural Frontiers and the United States.

-An advanced Spanish linguistic survey of language that focuses on the relationship between linguistic forms and their users across Latin America and the United States.
 This course exposes students to linguistic, sociological and anthropological approaches to language and culture.
 This course also examines how context contributes to the meaning of utterances in the Spanish language.
 Prerequisite: Spanish 304 or consent of the department.
 Counts toward the Spanish major or minor, and as MI-Social Science.